Lokua/redux-actions-class/README.md

 The benefits of this package compared to __redux-actions__ is that you don't have to manage a separate `actionTypes` file; you get to define actions on an orderly object literal and all your types and creators will live on just one object.
-Just a matter of preference, I think its cleaner.
+Just a matter of preference.

 Considering __redux-act__, we achieve a similar goal of not having to declare or manage string constants, however, this package still enforces the